 Your Internet connection speed can mean the difference between life and death — at least when it comes to online games.
 Whether you’re gunning for a Victory Royale in “Fortnite” or defending your goal in “Rocket League,” a fast Internet connection makes a big difference.
 What Internet speed do I need for gaming, you ask?
 Most video game console manufacturers recommend at least 3 Mbps (or “megabits per second,” the measurement of how much data can be moved in a second) of download speed and 0.5 Mbps to 1 Mbps of upload speed.
 The good news is that all Xfinity Internet speed tiers are suitable for online gaming.
-However, there are a variety of factors that can impact your performance.

 Download speed versus ping

 The download speed is how fast data is pulled from the server and upload speed is how fast you send data to others.
 Download speed is typically much faster, because most of what you do online (loading web pages, streaming videos, etc.) consists of downloads.
 Additionally, the term “ping” or “ping rate” refers to how fast you get a response from your Internet connection after you send out a request.
 Find the recommended Internet speed for gaming with your console below (information provided by the manufacturers):

 |Video Game System||Minimum Download Speed||Minimum Upload Speed||Maximum Ping Rate (in milliseconds)|